andrepugni/andrepugni.github.io/teaching.md

 title: Teaching
 ---

-I am currently in charge of *Foundations of Human-AI Collaboration* (6CFU) at the University of Trento for the academic year 2025/2026.
+I am currently teaching 16 hours of the Introduction to Machine Learning course.
+You can find the course notebooks and materials [here](https://drive.google.com/drive/folders/1Iy2TOC5TEcuiAJOjcav28KQncOMgpRZL?usp=sharing).

 For scheduling an office hour, please contact me at [andrea[dot]pugnana[at]unitn[dot]it](mailto:andrea.pugnana@unitn.it).

 Previous Academic Years: